2008 Nashbar Cyclocross/Fast Tourer

 Frame: Nashbar large (appx.
 58cm) cyclocross aluminum frame with ovalized oversized tubing, tig welded.
 Finished in matte black and will accept a rear disk brake.
-I’ve had 42c knobbies on it with ample clearance.
 It cost $85 through NB’s returned goods page.
-I had to order the dropout inserts separately.
+I had to order the derailleur hanger insert separately.

 Fork: No name steel uni-crown cross fork that I painted with black grill paint after grinding down the lawyer lips.
 It cost all of $10 on Ebay, and I have another one ready after they screwed up the original order and sent me two.